Pylons/pyramid/docs/designdefense.rst

 its argument list filled with values mentioned therein.
 TurboGears and Pylons operate similarly.

-:mod:`repoze.bfg` has neither of these features.  :mod:`repoze.bfg` view callables always accept only ``context`` and ``request`` (or just ``request``), and no other arguments.
-The rationale: this argument specification matching done aggressively can be costly, and :mod:`repoze.bfg` has performance as one of its main goals, so we've decided to make people obtain information by interrogating the request object for it in the view body instead of providing magic to do unpacking into the view argument list.
+:mod:`pyramid` has neither of these features.  :mod:`pyramid` view callables always accept only ``context`` and ``request`` (or just ``request``), and no other arguments.
+The rationale: this argument specification matching done aggressively can be costly, and :mod:`pyramid` has performance as one of its main goals, so we've decided to make people obtain information by interrogating the request object for it in the view body instead of providing magic to do unpacking into the view argument list.
 The feature itself also just